1907–08 Northern Rugby Football Union season

 The 1907–08 Northern Rugby Football Union season was the 13th season of rugby league football.

 Season summary

 League Champions were Hunslet who beat Oldham 12-2 in a replay after a 7-7 draw.
 It was the first time a team that did not finish top of the league won the Championship.

 Challenge Cup Winners were Hunslet who defeated Hull F.C.
 14-0.

 Liverpool City were replaced by the two Welsh clubs, Merthyr Tydfil and Ebbw Vale, taking the competition to 27 clubs.

-Bradford switched to Association Football and were replaced by Bradford Northern.
+Bradford switched to association football and were replaced by Bradford Northern.

 Oldham won the Lancashire League, and Hunslet won the Yorkshire League.
-Oldham beat Broughton Rangers 16–9 to win the Lancashire Cup, and Hunslet beat Halifax 17–0 to win the Yorkshire County Cup.

-Hunslet won All Four Cups available to them; Challenge Cup, Rugby Football League Championship, Yorkshire league, and Yorkshire County Cup.
+Hunslet won All Four Cups available to them; Challenge Cup, Rugby Football League Championship, Yorkshire league, and Yorkshire Cup.

 New Zealand toured England this season.
 On 28 December 1907, they defeated Salford 9-2 in front of 9,000 spectators.